shwina/still-magic/_en/refactor.md

 -   "Use comprehensions instead of loops."
 ---

-[Refactoring](#g:refactor) means changing the structure of code without changing what it does, like refactoring an equation to simplify it.
+{% include g key="g:refactor" text="Refactoring" %} means changing the structure of code without changing what it does, like refactoring an equation to simplify it.
-It is just as much a part of programming as writing code in the first place: nobody gets things right the first time {% include cite key="Bran1995" %}, and needs or insights can change over time.
+It is just as much a part of programming as writing code in the first place: nobody gets things right the first time {% include b key="Bran1995" %}, and needs or insights can change over time.

-Most discussions of refactoring focus on [object-oriented programming](#g:oop), but many patterns can and should be used to clean up [procedural](#g:procedural-programming) code.
+Most discussions of refactoring focus on {% include g key="g:oop" text="object-oriented programming" %},
+but many patterns can and should be used to clean up {% include g key="g:procedural-programming" text="procedural" %} code.
 This lesson describes and motivates some of the most useful patterns;
-These rules are examples of [design patterns](#g:design-patterns): general solutions to commonly occurring problems in software design.
+These rules are examples of {% include g key="g:design-patterns" text="design patterns" %}:
+general solutions to commonly occurring problems in software design.
 Knowing them and their names will help you create better software, and also make it easier for you to communicate with your peers.